 7. Know your worth.

 Similar to accepting compliments, it’s also important to know your worth and not take any less.
 I find myself apologizing or feeling bad for minor successes.
-I make excuses as to why something good happens, instead of allowing myself to be proud of my hard work.
+I make excuses as to why something good happens instead of allowing myself to be proud of my hard work.
 Everything good in life takes effort on your part, and women are so quick to forget that.
-It’s important to give yourself a pat on the back sometimes.
-I want her to be able to not only see herself as beautiful and worthy, but be able to talk about her accomplishments with pride.
+It’s important to pat yourself on the back sometimes.
+I want her to be able to not only see herself as beautiful and worthy but be able to talk about her accomplishments with pride.

 8. Never let someone make you feel small.